Sievewright History, Family Crest & Coats of Arms

 - Margaret Sievewright, aged 21, who landed in America from Yoker, Scotland, in 1909

-- Mary Jane Sievewright, aged 23, who emigrated to the United States from Aberdeen, Scotland, in 1910
+- Mary Jane Sievewright, aged 23, who immigrated to the United States from Aberdeen, Scotland, in 1910

-- Elizabeth Sievewright, aged 54, who emigrated to the United States from Dundee, Scotland, in 1910
+- Elizabeth Sievewright, aged 54, who immigrated to the United States from Dundee, Scotland, in 1910

 - Alexander Sievewright, aged 38, who landed in America, in 1922